This product is freeze dried. All water molecules have been removed.

 Expression of TrkB in rat DRGImmunohistochemical staining of rat dorsal root ganglia (DRG) frozen sections using Anti-TrkB (extracellular) Antibody (#ANT-019), (1:100).
 TrkB (red) is expressed in DRG neurons.
 Hoechst 33342 is used as the counterstain.

-Indirect flow cytometry analysis of live intact HL-60 (human promyelocytic leukemia cells) cell line:___ Cells + goat-anti-rabbit-FITC.
+Cell surface detection of TrkB in live intact HL-60 (human promyelocytic leukemia cells) cell line:___ Cells + goat-anti-rabbit-FITC.

 ___ Cells + Anti-TrkB (extracellular) Antibody (#ANT-019), (1:25) + goat-anti-rabbit-FITC.The control antigen is not suitable for this application.